semaphoreci/semaphore/docs/docs/reference/semaphore-cli.md

 sem troubleshoot <RESOURCE_TYPE> <RESOURCE_ID>
 ```

-The command returns vital information about the resource in YAML format containing IDs, timestamps and debugging information that the support staff might need to help you resolve your issues.
+The command returns vital information about the resource in YAML format containing IDs, timestamps, and debugging information that the support staff might need to help you resolve your issues.

 For example: